jaysoo/nx-react-book/manuscript/chapter2.md

 markua-end-insert
 ```

 Restart the development server by running `nx serve bookstore` again and you should see the updated application.

-Be aware that when you add a new project to the workspace, you must restart your development server.
+I> Be aware that when you add a new project to the workspace, you must restart your development server.
 This restart is necessary in order for the TypeScript compiler to pick up new library paths, such as `@myorg/books/feature`.

+By using a monorepo, we've' *skipped* a few steps that are usually required when creating a new library.

+- Setting up the repo
+- Setting up the CI
+- Setting up the publishing pipeline--such as artifactory

+And now we have our library!
+Wasn't that easy?
+Something that may have taken minutes or hours--sometimes even days--now takes only takes a few seconds.

 ***